ZivaVatra/raspberrypi-astro-capture/README.md

 105280 bytes written to file
 </pre>

 The shutter supports decimals, so if you want something <1 sec, you can use decimals (e.g. 0.5 for half second).
-Astronomy handles long exposures more often than not, hence the decision to use seconds as the shutter base speed.
+Astronomy handles long exposures more often than not, it made more sense to me to have the default units be seconds as the shutter base speed.

 The files follow a name template of "astroimage00000_$DATE.jpg".
 In the above example, we got the following files: